EdrawMax Diagram Software

 3. Piping and Instrumentation Diagram Examples

-Piping and instrumentation diagram, also called P&ID, is a diagram used to show a graphical display of a complete system.
-It includes all piping, instruments, valves and equipment that the system consist of.
+A piping and instrumentation diagram, also called P&ID, is a diagram used to show a graphical display of a complete system.
+It includes all piping, instruments, valves, and equipment the system consists of.
 Through a P&ID, you can get the following information:

 • The mechanical and electrical details of a given system or process,